codecentric/single-page-application-server/README.md

 # Single Page Application Server

 ![Update Docker Images](https://github.com/codecentric/single-page-application-server/workflows/Update%20Docker%20Images/badge.svg)

-This image can be used as a base image for single page applications.
-It is itself based on Nginx.
+This container image provides a base for serving Single Page Applications (SPAs), leveraging Nginx as its web server.

+For a fitting Helm Chart see [chart/README.md](https://github.com/codecentric/single-page-application-server/blob/master/chart/README.md).

 ## Tags

-The following tags will be updated automatically with the latest nginx base image on a weekly basis:
+The following tags are updated automatically on a weekly basis with the latest Nginx base image:

 * `latest` (alias for `1-nginx-stable-alpine`)
 * `1` (alias for `1-nginx-stable-alpine`)